xlfsummer/wx-promisify/README.md

 # wx-promisify
-A function that convert wx callback-form function to Promise
+A function that convert wx callback-form function to Promise.

 ```javascript
 //before